 Engage Symposium will include and opening and closing keynote and the following panels featuring high profile industry professionals:

-This discussion features producers and film executives who are changing the definition of mainstream content and how their successes are paving the way for a more inclusive content demand.
+- Inclusion Works features producers and film executives who are changing the definition of mainstream content and paving the way for a more inclusive content demand.

-This discussion will explore strategies toward skilfully negotiating the way in which current industry trends are changing and shaking up production and distribution patterns and creating a demand for content.
+- Hollywood's Shifting Landscape explores strategies for skilfully negotiating the way current industry trends are shaking up production and distribution patterns, resulting in demand for content.

-This panel will provide practical insight into the art and craft of pitching your work by featuring a live demonstration with industry professionals who green light projects.
-They will provide invaluable information toward perfecting your pitch and taking advantage of pitching opportunities that are often brief.
+- The Pitch provides practical insight into the craft of pitching work by featuring a live demonstration with industry professionals who greenlight projects.

 2017 ENGAGE Featured Speakers